Back to news

 Cape Point

 From the pristine beaches and abundant wildlife to the picturesque hiking trails and maritime tales, Cape Point makes for a wonderful full-day destination for locals and travellers alike.
-If nothing else, the dramatic landscape of mountains-meeting-the-sea, in a clash of steep cliffs, tumultuous waters, and ocean horizons as far as the eye can see - the trip is well worth the 60-kilometre journey out of town.
+If nothing else, the dramatic landscape of mountains meeting the sea, in a clash of steep cliffs, tumultuous waters, and ocean horizons as far as the eye can see, makes the trip well worth the 60-kilometre journey out of town.

 Cape Point walks